 If you get a pint which has too much or too little head, then you may be quick to judge the bar tender’s pint-pouring skills.
 However, the perfect beer head is actually formed on a pint due to the beers conditioning and fermentation.
 It’s all to do with carbon dioxide which rises to the surface of the beer.
 In cask ale and bottled beer fermentation continues in the vessel which creates a natural carbonation in the product.
 Kegged beers served on draught, such as lagers, are poured using pressurised carbon dioxide which gives the beer carbonation in the glass and a great head.

 The choice of beer glassware is also important.
-Beer glasses should be free from grease and absolutely clean – which is why you will always get a new, clean glass – as fat residues in a beer glass can have an effect on the surface tension of the carbon dioxide formed bubbles which create the head on a pint of beer.
+Beer glasses, such as our Manchester Bee Glass, should be free from grease and absolutely clean – which is why you will always get a new, clean glass – as fat residues in a beer glass can have an effect on the surface tension of the carbon dioxide formed bubbles which create the head on a pint of beer.
 The more fat residue in a beer glass, the smaller and weaker the carbon dioxide bubbles will be, meaning that the head won’t form properly and will collapse shortly after pouring.
 Glasses should always be cleaned separately to any other pots, pans and crockery that may contain fat, including tea and coffee cups which may contain milk and therefore traces of fat.

 2. Water quality matters